Reinhold Niebuhr: Martin Luther King Jr.

 In the "Letter from Birmingham Jail" Martin Luther King Jr. wrote, "Individuals may see the moral light and voluntarily give up their unjust posture; but, as Reinhold Niebuhr has reminded us, groups tend to be more immoral than individuals."
-King drew heavily upon Niebuhr's social and ethical ideals; according to Andrew Young, "King always claimed to have been much more influenced by Niebuhr than by Gandhi; he considered his nonviolent technique to be a Niebuhrian strategy of power" and "Whenever there was a conversation about power, Niebuhr came up.
+King drew heavily upon Niebuhr's social and ethical ideals.
+According to Andrew Young, "King always claimed to have been much more influenced by Niebuhr than by Gandhi; he considered his nonviolent technique to be a Niebuhrian strategy of power" and "Whenever there was a conversation about power, Niebuhr came up.
 Niebuhr kept us from being naive about the evil structures of society."

-King invited Niebuhr to participate in the third Selma to Montgomery March in 1965, and Niebuhr responded by telegram: "Only a severe stroke prevents me from accepting ...
+King invited Niebuhr to participate in the third Selma to Montgomery March in 1965.
+Niebuhr responded by telegram: "Only a severe stroke prevents me from accepting ...
 I hope there will be a massive demonstration of all the citizens with conscience in favor of the elemental human rights of voting and freedom of assembly" (Niebuhr, March 19, 1965).

 Two years later, Niebuhr defended King's decision to speak out against the Vietnam War, calling him "one of the greatest religious leaders of our time".
 Niebuhr asserted: "Dr. King has the right and a duty, as both a religious and a civil rights leader, to express his concern in these days about such a major human problem as the Vietnam War."
 Of his country's intervention in Vietnam, Niebuhr admitted: "For the first time I fear I am ashamed of our beloved nation."

 Judaism

 Throughout his life, Niebuhr cultivated a good reputation and rapport with the Jewish community.
 He was an early critic of Christian antisemitism, including proselytism, and a persistent critic of Nazism and rising antisemitism in Germany throughout the 1930s.

 When he began as a young pastor in 1923 Detroit, he favored conversion of Jews to Christianity, scolding evangelical Christians who were either antisemitic or ignored them.
 He spoke out against "the un-Christlike attitude of Christians", and what he called "Jewish bigotry".
 Within three years, his theological views had evolved, and he spoke out against the practicality and necessity of missionizing Jews.
-He was the first prominent Christian theologian to argue it was inappropriate for Christians to seek to convert Jews to their faith, saying this negated “every gesture of our common biblical inheritance.”
-His experience in Detroit led him to the conclusion that the Jewish community was already sincerely committed to Social Justice.
+He was the first prominent Christian theologian to argue it was inappropriate for Christians to seek to convert Jews to their faith, saying this negated "every gesture of our common biblical inheritance."
+His experience in Detroit led him to the conclusion that the Jewish community was already sincerely committed to social justice.

-In a 1926-01-10 lecture, Niebuhr said: "If I were a self-respecting Jew, I certainly would not renounce the faith of the fathers to embrace a faith which is as involved as Christianity is with racialism, Nordicism and gentile arrogance. (...)
+In a lecture January 10, 1926, Niebuhr said: "If I were a self-respecting Jew, I certainly would not renounce the faith of the fathers to embrace a faith which is as involved as Christianity is with racialism, Nordicism and gentile arrogance. ...
 What we need is an entente cordiale between prophetic Judaism and prophetic Christianity in which both religions would offer the best they have to each other."